tap349/tap349.github.io/_posts/2018-12-28-ecto-troubleshooting.md

 **solution**

-increase the value of `timeout` option (time to wait for query call to finish):
+increase the value of `timeout` option (time to wait for query call to finish) which defaults to 15000 ms:

 > <https://github.com/elixir-ecto/ecto/issues/1838#issuecomment-265692336>
 >